timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-11-25
+# Objectives for Today 2024-11-26

-- Updating the KPI, Weekly Plans etc
+- Discuss potential plans for Turbo Boom!
-- Collect Racing Games from Steam for one the months
+- Creating FPT mini-game in Turtle Bot
 - Writing technical article about creating a Prefab System in C++

 ## Events / Notices / Coming Soon